th0r88/jf.si/content/posts/2024-07-27-ipv6-asn-bgp-wireguard.md

 ---
-title: IPv6 - How to start
+title: IPv6 - How to start (ASN, BGP,...)
 date: 2024-07-27
 draft: false
 ---